Lifelong Love of Learning?

 How do we attain the mindset to learn?
 Some students seem innately self-motivated and seem to love learning.
 Others, some even with extraordinary ability, find learning a chore.

 The attitude developed towards learning is important.
 If a child (or indeed an adult) fails at something, then the take away from that should be, “what do I need to do to understand this”, not “I am a failure.
 I just can’t do it”.
+Without this supportive attitude, it is possible that you can have disengaged students.

 There is a famous story about George Danzig, a famous mathematical scientist, who walked in late into a university lecture and copied down two problems from the board for homework.
 After several days, he was still struggling with them and eventually solved them.
 He later realised that these two problems were not homework at all, but two maths problems that had never been solved.